Skip to Main Content

 Drive past Meursault and Auxey-Duresses and the road narrows as it climbs toward Saint-Romain, a village that sits just outside the formal premier cru hierarchy and has always operated at a slight remove from the Côte de Beaune's most commercially trafficked appellations.
 That remove is not a disadvantage.
 The plateau vineyards here, ringed by limestone escarpments, produce whites and reds that carry a cooler, more saline signature than the richer expressions from the valley floor appellations to the east.
 For producers willing to work within those constraints rather than fight them, Saint-Romain offers a coherent and undervalued terroir argument.

 Domaine Henri & Gilles Buisson, based at Impasse du Clou in the village, is one of the estates that has built its identity around exactly that argument.
-The 2025 Pearl 2 Star Prestige award situates the domaine firmly within a peer set of Burgundy producers recognized for quality depth rather than headline appellation status, a category that includes estates across the Côte de Beaune and beyond.
+The 2025 Pearl 2 Star Prestige award situates the domaine firmly within a comparable set of Burgundy producers recognized for quality depth rather than headline appellation status, a category that includes estates across the Côte de Beaune and beyond.
 For context, comparable producers receiving recognition at this tier, such as Domaine d'Auvenay in neighboring Saint-Romain, demonstrate how village-level Burgundy can carry serious critical weight when approach and site selection align.

 A Philosophy Grounded in Restraint and Place